ipdk-io/p4cp-userguide/docs/executables/infrap4d/infrap4d.rst

 Other Options
 =============

-See :ref:`infrap4d_flags` for a complete list of flags supported by infrap4d.
+See the :ref:`infrap4d_flags` for a complete list of flags supported by infrap4d.

 Verifying Settings